justlark/lark.gay/site/content/the-lark-files.md

 So what about that `collection.snk` file? _The Lark Files_ are also distributed via the [sneakerweb](https://sneakerweb.org/), which is a peer-to-peer system for publishing websites without using the internet.
 It's like the web, but offline.

-If you're curious about this (and somewhat technically minded), read on.
-However, you don't need to read or understand the next section to participate in _The Lark Files_.
+You don't need to be part of the sneakerweb to participate in _The Lark Files_, but it's the only way to see the full title of each file and keep track of which you still need to collect.

 ## What is the sneakerweb?